ajoborgvold/calculator/README.md

 - Create a web manifest
 - Create a robots.txt file
 - Generate custom fav icons
-- Set the PWA theme_color and update it according to the user's choice of color mode, fetch either from the user's OS or from their previous selection stored in local storage
+- Set the PWA theme_color and update it according to the user's choice of color mode, fetched either from the user's OS or from their previous selection stored in local storage

 ## Future additions